oletimmers/quiz-place/presentation/README.md

         * Delete the pod: `kubectl delete pod name_of_pod -n quiz-app-helm`

         * Finally show that the webpage is running without any problem on the browser, showing that the API can be reached from the UI.

+    3. API egress is completely blocked, API shouldn't make any calls to external sources.
+        * We saw in the previous network policy that a pod that is in the correct namespace but doesn't have any labels can succesfully curl to google.com

+        * Now create a pod with the label `quiz-api`: `kubectl run test-$RANDOM --image=curlimages/curl:latest --namespace=quiz-app-helm --labels=app=quiz-api -- sleep infinity`
+        * Note the name of the pod that is created (the name looks like `test-someNumber`)
+        * Enter the pod: `kubectl exec -it name_of_pod -n quiz-app-helm -- /bin/sh`
+        * Issue command `curl -L google.com` and view that it is not succesful
+        * Delete the pod: `kubectl delete pod name_of_pod -n quiz-app-helm`

 ## Container build and first deployment, scaling, uninstallation
 > Show how you build the container images and publish to a registry (1 point).